 Turning off Bluetooth Scanning, will usually correct this problem.
 This feature is buried in Location > Improve Accuracy in an advanced portion of the menu in Android.
 Bluetooth Scanning is not needed to connect to/or pair to a device.
 If you are still having issues, forget the pair, restart the phone and pair again with the device.

 a.
-Bluetooth radio is on it’s way out.
+The Bluetooth radio is failing.
 Turn it on, does it stay on?
 Do the same with WiFi, does it stay on?
-If they do, the radio is good.
-If they can’t stay on, it’s a hardware failure.
+If they turn back off right away on their own, the phone may have experienced a hardware failure.

 b.
-Could it be there are too many devices connected?
-Yes, this will depend on what Android operating system you’re on, age of phone, phone’s processing power.
+Too many devices connected.
+Depending on what Android operating system you’re on, age of phone, and phone’s processing power, you may have too many devices connected.
 A computer usually can handle 7 connections.
 Some say limit it to 5.
 For your phone, best to keep it as simple as possible.
 If your phone is dropping connections, eliminate one at a time until all connections hold.
 Now you know what the maximum is for your phone.